Isla-AgeOfOrion/Isla-AgeOfOrion/README.md

 - 👋 Hi, I’m @Isla-AgeOfOrion
 - 👀 I’m interested in ...
 Societal Energy Autonomy, Simple Solutions, Built Evolution Horizons, Astro-Meteorology
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-Solar Module Combination
+SAM Solar Module Combination
 - 📫 How to reach me ...
 Up-Coming
 - 😄 Pronouns: ...
 Horizon Wrangler
 - ⚡ Fun fact: ...
 By mid-night Winter Solstice, we're now in the Age Of Orion - An archer walks into a pub... ?